 - Confirm your entry and save your settings.

-However, I recommend this method only in case you’re proficient enough.
+However, I recommend this method only if you’re proficient enough.
 In other cases, turning off the ads in the TV settings would be enough.

 How to disable the store mode on a Samsung TV